balderdashy/waterline/ARCHITECTURE.md

-## Validating a criteria's `where` clause
+## Validating/normalizing a criteria's `where` clause

 #### If key is `and` or `or`...
 Then this is a predicate operator that should have an array on the RHS.

 #### For any other key...

-The key itself must be a valid attr name or column name.
+The key itself must be a valid attr name or column name (depending on if this is a stage 2 or stage 3 query).

 The meaning of the RHS depends on its type: